keerthivasan6642/keerthivasan6642/README.md

 ## 🙋‍♂️ About Me
-🌱 I’m currently learning Data Science, Data Analytics
+🌱 I’m currently learning Big Data

 👯 I’m looking to collaborate on Python projects and Basic Web Dev stuff